 - Gold standard for Investors in People accreditation

-Your business outcomes will include generic benefits as well as niche benefits and your training solutions will need to reflect these objectives and ultimately provide the knowledge, skills and behaviours that will contribute to achieving the outcomes you desire.
+Your business outcomes will include generic benefits like improved productivity, as well as niche benefits and your training solutions will need to reflect these objectives and ultimately provide the knowledge, skills and behaviours that will contribute to achieving the outcomes you desire.

 Which of your learning events and resources have the biggest impact on your business?